Yet, HR teams continue to have limited visibility as a unit.

 The solution is simple: a solid HR content strategy that reaches your target audience in the right formats through the right channels.

-Content can play a big role in human resources management to increase employee engagement.
+Content can play a big role in increasing employee engagement.

 Before we dissect the ‘How’, let’s first understand ‘Why’ content is key to a sound HR strategy.